-The village where our “St. Andrew’s Chapel” will be built is named Tulachan, and is located about 500 kilometers away from Kathmandu, in the eastern end of Nepal.
+The village where our “St. Andrew’s Chapel” has been built is named Tulachan, and is located about 500 kilometers away from Kathmandu, in the eastern end of Nepal.

 Father Silas Bogari, the Vicar General of the Vicariate Apostolic of Nepal, describes the village as “very close to the border with India border - only two kilometers from India!
 The place is inhabited by local Nepali and Santali community who are a big group in India also.
 Some of the Catholics of this same Santali tribe come all the way from border villages in India to worship in this Mission.”
 According to Fr.
 Silas, “On the Nepal side, there is a community of about 25 Catholic families.”